cremedelacremetop/cremedelacreme/README.md

 ### RQ1
 _What are the prevalent characteristics of top apps?_

-The following table presents the variables we selected in order to determine their prevalent characteristics for top apps:
+The following table presents the variables we selected in order to determine their prevalent characteristics:
   <table>
   <thead>
     <th>Type</th>